Adroiti/docs-for-code-review-tools/checkstyle-VisibilityModifier.md

     }

-To configure the check passing fields annotated with @com.annotation.CustomAnnotation:
+To configure the check passing fields annotated with `@com.annotation.CustomAnnotation`:

     <module name="VisibilityModifier">